gammaql/greldal/src/docs/pages/mapping-operations.md

 ]);
 ```

+It is occasionally useful to have `resolver` function return different resolvers based on the context.
+So we can choose different resolution strategies (eg. whether or not to query a view) based on what is being queried.

 GRelDAL makes it easy to model complex business logic as a composition of individual operations by leveraging delegation.

 ## Writing custom operation mapping

 While custom resolvers are flexible enough for most common scenarios, in some cases it may be helpful to write a custom operation mapping which provides a more granular control over how an operation is mapped to the graphql API.

-This approach involves extending the MappedOperation class and providing a custom implementation for the graphQLOperation getter.
+This approach involves extending the `MappedOperation` or `MappedSourceAwareOperation` class and providing a custom implementation for the `graphQLOperation` getter.

 ---